js-data/js-data/README.md

 [16]: https://img.shields.io/badge/Node.js-v0.12.x-brightgreen.svg
 [17]: https://img.shields.io/badge/Node.js-v0.10.x-brightgreen.svg

-__JSData v3 is now stable!.
-Some adapters still need to be updated to work with v3.
-Message @jmdobry on the JSData Slack channel if you want to help with tests, documentation, tutorials, adapters, etc.__
+__Community & Maintainers always welcome - message in #jsdata-core-discuss Slack channel if you want to help with issues, improvements, tests, documentation, tutorials, adapters, etc..
+There are several adapters that could use minor maintenance as well as new adapters to be written.__

 JSData is a framework-agnostic, datastore-agnostic ORM for Node.js and the Browser.